Sreeyakadari/LinkedInBackend/README.md

 ### **Description:**

-This is the backend of the LinkedIn Clone application, powered by **Node.js** and **Express.js**.
+LinkedIn Clone backend is build using **Node.js** and **Express.js**.
 It handles user authentication, profile management, connection requests, messaging, and job postings.
 The backend communicates with a MongoDB database to store user and connection data.

 ### **Features:**